-As with other aspects of Islam, Muslims are obligated to believe in the concept of Jannah (Paradise) in order to complete their faith.
-Jannah is the eternal of radiant joy, peace, and bliss in the afterlife, reserved only for faithful and righteous individuals who during their lifetimes believed in the One and Only God—the Ultimate Creator, His Message, and His Prophets and Messengers—and lived righteous lives, following the commandments of God and guarding themselves against evil.
+As with other aspects of Islam, Muslims must believe in the concept of Jannah (Paradise) to complete their faith.
+Jannah is the eternal abode of radiant joy, peace, and bliss in the afterlife, reserved only for faithful and righteous individuals who during their lifetimes believed in the One and Only God—the Ultimate Creator, His Message, and His Prophets and Messengers—and lived righteous lives, following the commandments of God and guarding themselves against evil.
 It will be the final destination for those entering Paradise, who will dwell there forever and never taste evil or death.

-The bounties, the beauties, and the pleasures of Paradise are so great, so vast, so pure, so astonishing, that it is beyond the abilities of a person’s mind to understand; so no heart or mind can ever comprehend them.
+The bounties, the beauties, and the pleasures of Paradise are so great, so vast, so pure, so astonishing, that it is beyond the abilities of a person’s mind to understand; thus, no heart or mind can ever comprehend them.
 Much like a blind person cannot possibly see or describe colors accurately in this world, a person cannot possibly imagine the delights of Paradise; delights so immense that they have no basis of comparison in the earthly realm.
 No one will ever be able to fully understand or grasp the true realm of Paradise until they enter its bounds.
-God’s Messenger stated: “Allah, the Exalted, has said: ‘I have prepared for my righteous slaves what no eye has seen, no ear has heard, and the mind of no man has conceived.
-God, the Almighty in his Mercy, has given mankind only glimpses of the descriptions of Paradise in the Holy Quran and in narrations of our Prophet Muhammad; thus providing an idea of what one can look forward to in Paradis, as encouragement and inspiration for one to strive to please their Lord and enter Paradise.
+God’s Messenger stated: ‘Allah, the Exalted, has said: ‘I have prepared for my righteous slaves what no eye has seen, no ear has heard, and the mind of no man has conceived.’
+God, the Almighty in his Mercy, has given humanity only glimpses of the descriptions of Paradise in the Holy Quran and narrations of our Prophet Muhammad (Hadith); thus providing an idea of what one can look forward to in Paradise as encouragement and inspiration for one to strive to please their Lord and enter Paradise.

-Paradise was created before the creation of mankind by the Almighty, and this ethereal place will never come to an end or cease to exist.
+Paradise was created before the creation of mankind by the Almighty, and this ethereal place will never end or cease to exist.
 The mansions, food, clothing, and jewelry found in Paradise will be far superior to and greater than their counterparts of this world.
-Unlike the joys and pleasures of this world, the pleasures of Paradise are ever-lasting.
+Unlike the joys and pleasures of this world, the pleasures of Paradise are everlasting.
 One will never grow tired in Paradise, where delights and pleasures will only increase each time as they indulge in them.

 The first of mankind to enter Paradise will be the last and final Prophet of God, Muhammad peace be upon him; and the first nation to enter Paradise will be his nation, the final nation.
-Generally speaking, the poor will enter Paradise before the rich.
+Generally, the poor will enter Paradise before the rich.
 Amongst the first to enter Paradise are Al-Shuhada (the martyrs), the ones who are chaste and proud; and the slaves who worship Allah with devotion, sincerity, and faithfulness towards their Master.
-Amongst the ones that will enter Paradise first are the 70,000 individuals who will be allowed entrance without any questioning or punishment and according to the narration of our Prophet.
-Arriving with each thousand of them will be another seventy thousand, plus three handfuls of the handfuls of our Lord, may He be Glorified.
+Amongst the ones that will enter Paradise first are the 70,000 individuals who will be allowed entrance with no questioning or punishment and according to the narration of our Prophet, arriving with each thousand, will be another seventy thousand, plus three handfuls of the handfuls of our Lord, may He be Glorified.

-Inhabitants of Paradise from all levels will be able to communicate with one another.
-Whereas one would be able to visit levels beneath them, one will not be able to live or enjoy the pleasures of levels higher than he or she inhabits.
+Inhabitants of Paradise from all levels will communicate with one another.
+Whereas one could visit levels beneath them, one cannot live or enjoy the pleasures of levels higher than he or she inhabits.

-Paradise consist of Eight Gates.
-Each Gate is named and reserved exclusively for individuals who performed specific good deeds.
-One of the gates is reserved exclusively for those who fast; another one is meant for those who struggle in the way of God.
+Paradise comprise Eight Gates.
+Each Gate is named and reserved only for individuals who performed specific good deeds.
+One gate is reserved exclusively for those who fast; another one is meant for those who struggle in the way of God.
 One gate is for those who pray, and another is for those who give charity.
 Some will be called to enter from all Eight Gates.
 The gate at the far right will be for those who will not be held to any accountability.
 Everyone else will enter Paradise with the rest of their nations, through the other seven gates.
-The Gates are so vast that the distance between two panels within just one of the gates of Paradise is that of a distance of forty years’ walking—still there will come a time when the ethereal realm gets very crowded.
+The Gates are so vast that the distance between two panels within just one gate of Paradise is that of a distance of forty years’ walking—still there will come a time when the ethereal realm gets very crowded.

 Before entering Paradise from its gates, one would feel its breeze and inhale its fragrance; both so strong that they can be experienced 40 years away.
 When the Doors open, upon entering, Angels will greet and congratulate its inhabitants with the greatest of kindness and peace.

-“But those who feared their Lord will be driven to Paradise in groups until, when they reach it while its gates have been opened and its keepers say, “Peace be upon you; you have become pure; so enter it to abide eternally therein,” [they will enter]” (Quran 39:73)
+“But those who feared their Lord will be driven to Paradise in groups until, when they reach it while its gates have been opened and its keepers say, ‘Peace be upon you; you have become pure; so enter it to abide eternally therein’” (Quran 39:73)

 The dwellers of Paradise will say:

-One would feel absolute safety, tranquility, peace, and contentment in Paradise, facing no worries or concerns in the future.
-Faces will shine radiantly like stars in the sky, some akin to the glow of a full moon.
-The people of Jannah will be praising God not because they are forced to, rather of their own free will.
+One would feel absolute safety, tranquility, peace, and contentment in Paradise, facing no worries or concerns.
+Faces will shine radiant like stars in the sky, some akin to the glow of a full moon.
+The people of Jannah will praise God not because they are forced to, rather of their own free will.
 The people of Jannah (Paradise) will never have to use the restroom, spit, or blow their nose.
 They will have combs made of gold and their sweat will bear the scent of musk.
 They would wear no hair on their bodies and no beards.
-The people of Jannah will have beautiful characteristics, their physical forms likening the form of Prophet Adam—who is 60 feet tall and forever the age of thirty-three.
-They will have the beauty of Prophet Yusuf and the heart of Prophet Ayyub.
+The people of Jannah will have beautiful characteristics, their physical forms likening the form of Prophet Adam peace be upon him — 60 feet tall and forever the age of thirty-three.
+They will have the beauty of Prophet Yusuf peace be upon him and the heart of Prophet Ayyub peace be upon him.
 The people of Jannah will have the strength of one hundred men of this world.

 The dwellers of Paradise will eat and drink whatever they wish.
-If one sees a bird he wishes to eat, it would fall roasted between his hands with no effort on his or her part.
+If one sees a bird he wishes to eat; it would fall roasted between his hands with no effort on his or her part.
 Cups will be served to them containing shiny rubies, pearls, and diamonds.
-Fruits will be hanging freely from trees, and automatically lowered for its inhabits to enjoy whenever they desire.
+Fruits will hang freely from trees and automatically lowered for its inhabits to enjoy whenever they desire.